Schedule VMware snapshot to save your effort

 1. One VM requires one separate scheduled task.
 If you own a wide range of VMs, it is complicated to create and manage snapshot tasks.

 2. Do not use a single snapshot for more than 72 hours.

-3. Maximum of 32 snapshots are supported in a chain.
-However, for a better VM performance only use 2 to 3 snapshots.
+3. A maximum of 32 snapshots are supported in a chain.
+However, for a better VM performance, only use 2 to 3 snapshots.

 When you take a snapshot, the state of the virtual disk is preserved.
 The guest operating system stops writing to it, and a delta or child disk is created.
 Large amounts of data are subsequently recorded into child disk, and the snapshots size in production environment can run out of memory and cause insufficient memory errors, which can affect performance of VM.

-The scheduled backup is more secure for data protection than snapshots, so this part will introduce a simple and convenient tool to schedule virtual machine backup.
+A scheduled backup is more secure for VM data protection than a scheduled snapshot in VMware.
+So this part introduces an easy-to-use tool to schedule virtual machine backup.